lsdixit/eds223-homework2/README.md

+# Exploring the Legacy of Redlining in Los Angeles
-# EDS223 - Homework #1 Leela Dixit
+## EDS223 - Homework #2 Leela Dixit

 This repository contains all code and outputs for the second homework assignment for EDS223 - Geospatial Analysis and Remote Sensing for the UCSB MEDS program.
 This project focuses on exploring legacy effects of redlining on environmental justice metrics and bird biodiversity data.